Can Cat Litter Cause Diarrhea in Your Kitty?

 We've written before on the potential hazards of clay kitty litter.
 One of the problems of clumping clay litter is that the granules can expand up to fifteen times their size once they come into contact with moisture.

 If your cat licks some of the dry granules off his paws, or if your curious kitten tastes her kitty litter, the granules can expand inside their bodies.
-Diarrhea is one sign that your kitty may have an intestinal blockage.
+Diarrhea is one sign that your kitty may have an blockage in her intestinal tract.
 If Fluffy is also vomiting, not eating, feeling tired, or appears in pain, it's a good idea to call your veterinarian.

 Instead, with silica litter, moisture simply evaporates while odors are trapped inside.
 This causes a drier environment in the litter box, which discourages the growth of bacteria and parasites like giardia that thrive in moist environments.

 PrettyLitter is a safe choice for Fluffy.
-Its silica gel crystals won't expand inside you kitty, nor will they be absorbed by his bowels.
+Its silica gel crystals won't expand inside your kitty, nor will they be absorbedby each bowel movement.

 PrettyLitter has the added benefit of indicating other potential health problems in your kitty.
 The acidity, alkalinity, or presence of blood in Fluffy's urine causes PrettyLitter to change color.
 You'll be able to get him the healthcare he needs as soon as possible.